signalfx/integrations/collectd-etcd/README.md

     [<img src='./img/chart-etcd-instances-gets-top.png' width=200px>](./img/chart-etcd-instances-gets-top.png)

-  - **Expire Rate Trend**: A line chart showing the rate of expiry of keys/directories for each of the instances
+  - **Expire Rate Trend**: A line chart showing the rate of expiry of keys/directories for all the instances on host

   [<img src='./img/chart-etcd-instances-expire-trend.png' width=200px>](./img/chart-etcd-instances-expire-trend.png)

-  - **Top Expire Rate**: A list of the instances with top expire rates.
-Can be used analyze if gets fail due to a high expiry rate
+  - **Top Expire Rate**: A list of instances with top expire rates.
+Can be used to analyze if gets fail due to a high expiry rate

     [<img src='./img/chart-etcd-instances-top-expire.png' width=200px>](./img/chart-etcd-instances-top-expire.png)